New and Exciting Lyme Disease Research

 Some of the most ill people I have tried to help have been diagnosed with Lyme disease.
 Conventionally, the diagnostic and treatment options are not good.
 Serological testing has been disappointing and confusing.

-The difficulties with long-term antibiotic protocols include the expense, lack of insurance coverage, side-effects, potential for development of resistance and lack of studies demonstrating efficacy.
+The difficulties with long-term antibiotic protocols include the expense, immune suppression, lack of insurance coverage, side-effects, potential for development of resistance and lack of studies demonstrating efficacy.

 Countless people needlessly suffer from Lyme disease.
-After years of research I now present what I believe to be the most effective solution offered today.
+After years of research I now present what I believe to be the most effective Lyme disease immune support system offered today.

 Dr. Burgdorfer described similar in vitro testing results using a silver preparation.
 He surmised that silver disables the enzyme(s) used by bacterial, fungal and viral agents for their oxygen metabolism causing them to suffocate upon contact.
-There have been reports of elimination of late-stage Lyme symptoms using ACS 200.
+There have been reports of elimination of late-stage Lyme symptoms using ACS 200 Extra Strength.

 About the Author